mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 ## Context

+MLOps is one of the new buzzords of Software Development.
+It goes beyond [DevOps](https://en.wikipedia.org/wiki/DevOps) by adding a brand new perspective over data and models.
+In fact, Any reasonable Machine Learning solution must deal with assets like ML Models, datasets, features, etc. Therefore, a simple ML application may turn into a complex workflow in order to ensure the best model runs in Production.
+Besides that, developing ML models demand a relevant time assessing and comparing parameters, algorithms and model performance.
+MLOps goal is to address these concerns by tying tools and ML frameworks in order to quickly deploy models to Production (and keep them there).

 PyTorch is one of the main machine learning libraries used in applications such as computer vision and natural language processing.
 It is catching up with TensorFlow accelerating the path from research prototyping to production deployment.
 Recently, Pytorch community announced a number of technical contributions to enable end-to-end support for MLflow usage with PyTorch.

 MLflow is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
 One may interact with its components by command line interface or well-known APIs (Python, R, Java and REST), building a workflow capable of handling development and production activies.
+Actually, Its simple design allows small teams (or a lone cowboy data scientist as well) to rapidly set up a working environment and execute a whole Experimentation and Assesment stage before going to formal software development.

-In this lab, [MLOps community](https://mlops.community/) wants to test them and provide feasible ways to build end-to-end model lifecycles of Pytorch assets using Mlflow.
+In this lab, [MLOps community](https://mlops.community/) wants to test and provide feasible ways to build an end-to-end model lifecycle with Pytorch assets and Mlflow.

 ## Team